rurban/ctl/docs/index.md

 Optimized list, seperate connect before and after methods.

+Implemented correct short string and vector capacity policies, as in gcc libstdc++ and llvm libc++.

 Work is ongoing for all `algorithms.h` and `ranges`, with full iterator support and `foreach_range`.